Python-for-geo-people/Lesson-2-Data-types-Lists/Lesson/intro-to-GitHub.md

  Fetch is sometimes used as a synonym for pull, or to mean a pull followed by an update.

  - **Merge** = A merge or integration is an operation in which two sets of changes are applied to a file or set of files.

+##<a name="GitHub"></a> What is GitHub?

+Now that you know the basics of version control we can dive into explaining what GitHub is.

+**Relies on Git**

+GitHub in principle is a web based Git repository hosting service, thus it wouldn't exist without the version control system Git.
+Git is also running all the time in the background when using GitHub.

+**Social (collaborative) network**

+However, GitHub is much more than just a hosting service for Git repositories as it is also a social network where people can collaborate with each other.
+It is also easy to invite other GitHub users to work with the same project.
+GitHub is a highly popular place for sharing codes openly to the entire world or alternatively only to the collaborators working on the same project.

+**Open source / science**

+All publicly available repositories can also be downloaded to your own local computer where you can start modifying the codes for your own purpose which is called "forking".
+However, you should always check and follow the license terms mentioned in the project that basically tells you what you can do (and what not) with the codes that are shared.
+Usually there might be some limitations for commercial use of the codes for example.
+Sharing your work publicly to others is also the basic principle of open science.

+**Documentation**

+GitHub repositories are often also used as web pages for different projects.
+Using specific MarkDown

+**Online tools**

+There are multiple useful tools integrated into GitHub such as possibility to edit the documents or codes directly from the web site.
+What is even better is that Git is always running in background also in the web environment, and all your changes made in the web browser will be saved as commits.
+It is also possible to browse the whole history of a file directly from the GitHub's online interface.

 ##<a name='resources'></a> Resources